The good news is that we know a lot about how to help our students on the Autism Spectrum become successful at school.

 It’s easy to eliminate things from this list of essentials with the excuse that students are too “high or low functioning” or too young or too old.
 Another complaint is that something on the list is not “appropriate” for some reason.
 Sometimes strategies are declared unnecessary because the communication partners don’t feel like doing them.

-Just know that all these essentials work really well for student success.
+Just know that all these essentials work really well for Autism and Asperger’s success.